solgenpower/laravel-openweather/README.md

     ],

     /**
-     * Cache duration, 60*10 is 10 minutes
+     * Cache duration default in seconds, 60 * 10 is 10 minutes
      */
     'cache-duration' => 60 * 10,